nomnom88/marviq-spring-testing/Workbooks/Exercise 1 - Mocks.md

     }
 ```

-Programatically create Mockito mocks by calling Mockito's static mock method.
-Here we mock our dependency, the CService, so that we can alter it's behave when our SUT interacts with it.
+Programmatically create Mockito mocks by calling Mockito's static mock method.
+Here we mock our dependency, the CService, so that we can alter its behaviour when our SUT interacts with it.
 ```java
         cService = Mockito.mock(CService.class);
 ```